Aloha,

 Alau Island - a bird sanctuary - is directly off shore.
 Stunning.

-About six miles south of the Guest Houses, on the Hana Highway.
-It will cost $25 to park your car (unless you have a National Park pass), but it's well worth it.
+About six miles west of the Guest Houses, on the Hana Highway.
+It will cost $30 to enter and park your car (unless you have a National Park pass), but it's well worth it.
+The Park entrance pass is good for three days and includes entry to the summit of Haleakala.

-You can follow themakai trails down to the Pools of 'Ohe'o ("Seven Sacred Pools"), a beautiful excursion and it's fun swimming in the pools.
+You can follow the makai trails down to the Pools of 'Ohe'o ("Seven Sacred Pools"), a beautiful excursion.
 The best hike in all Maui is the Pipiwai Trail, which heads up (mauka side) from the parking lot.
 The hike is four miles round trip and ends at the foot of Waimoku, a 400 foot long waterfall.

 Palapala Ho'omau Church